Michael D. Langone, Ph.D

 However, as West (1990, p.
 137) says, "cults are able to operate successfully because at any given time most of their members are either not yet aware that they are being exploited, or cannot express such an awareness because of uncertainty, shame, or fear."
 Therefore, in any survey, however random, the actual number of cultists is likely to be much greater than the number of persons who identify themselves as members of cultic groups or even of groups that other people might deem cultic.
 Because the group members do not identify themselves as such, they are not likely to be identified as cult-affected by psychotherapists or other helpers unless the helpers inquire into the possibility that there might be a cult involvement.

 Since about 2006, when ICSA held its first workshop for SGAs (Second Generation Adults - people born or raised in cultic groups), increasing numbers for SGAs have entered the ICSA network.
-A survey of 114 attendees (about half of the total) of the ICSA 2014 annual conference found that 72 were former group members, and that 21 of these were SGAs, nearly 20% of the total conference attendance.
-Similar results were found for the 2012 annual conference in Montreal.
+A survey of 182 attendees (about 80% of the total) of the ICSA 2018 annual conference found that 106 (58%) were former group members, and that 43 of these were SGAs, 24% of the total conference attendance (Interesting Statistics from the 2018 ICSA Annual Conference in Philadelphia, 2018).
 Hence, the question of prevalence is further complicated by the fact that an unknown, but not insignificant, number of people have been born and raised in cultic groups.

 Bird, F., & Reimer, B. (1982).
 Participation rates in new religions and para-religious movements.
 Journal for the Scientific Study of Religion, 21,1-14.